 How PMS Symptoms Influence Eating Behaviour

 As we have discussed, there are a huge host of psychological manifestations of PMS.
 Some of these symptoms may alter eating behaviour in certain individuals.
-Poor emotional regulation and alexithymia (common symptoms of PMS) are also associated with disordered eating behaviours, such as binge-eating.
+Poor emotional regulation and alexithymia (difficulty labelling emotions) (common symptoms of PMS) are also associated with disordered eating behaviours, such as binge-eating.
 Similarly, anxiety and stress are also linked with altered dietary patterns.

 Physical Manifestations: Increased Appetite